Dec. 13, 2010

 Linebacker

 A native of Chicago, Dick Butkus was a linebacker at the University of Illinois.
 As a member of the Illini, Butkus was a two-time consensus All-American and finished sixth in Heisman Trophy voting in 1963 and third in 1964.
 A two-time first-team All-Big Ten selection, Butkus earned the Chicago Tribune Silver Football Award as the Big Ten's Most Valuable Player in 1963.
 After graduating from Illinois, Butkus was a first-round draft pick by the Chicago Bears where he was selected to eight straight Pro Bowls, earned All-NFL honors six times and was named NFL Defensive Player of the Year twice.
 Butkus has been inducted into both the College and Pro Football Hall of Fames and has had his uniform numbers with the Illini and Bears retired.
-In 2000, Butkus was named the sixth-best college football player in history by College Football News and the fifth-best in NFL history by the Associated Press. (return to chart)
+In 2000, Butkus was named the sixth-best college football player in history by College Football News and the fifth-best in NFL history by the Associated Press. (

 Pat Fitzgerald, Northwestern (1993-1996)